develprr/metamatic-blog/_posts/2021-01-12-immutability-drag-race.markdown

 because we are running just some small iterations on rather tiny array snippets in JavaScript based web UI that lives inside the client's browser.
 And it's taking toll anyway on *client's* CPU - smart phone or laptop, which won't cost us anything.
-But wait, not so fast...
+I agree, this can be entirely true, but wait, not so fast...

 ### At The Front

 Definitely immutable programming approach can be good for the UI due to the earlier mentioned reasons.
-But be careful not to process any big arrays out there at the front and letting the browser app to grow too heavy.
+But be careful not to process any big arrays out there at the front and letting the browser app grow too heavy.
 With this I don't mean the size of the code bundle but rather the burden the logic puts on CPU's shoulders.

 The digital world isn't entirely separate from the physical world.
-Also a browser-based  apps take the toll on CPU and can make the battery drain out faster.
+Also browser-based  apps take their toll on CPU and can make the battery drain out faster.
 Be fearful of the day when you get the first report from a user that their browser app is randomly crashing - an inherently difficult problem to nail down and fix, if the UI has just slowly grown into a true CPU glutton.

 ### In The Backend

-Quite needless to say, peformance issues can get easily get very critial in the backend.
+Quite needless to say, peformance issues can easily get very critial in the backend.
 The calculation is quite straightforward: if you code a backend data conversion process that is 30 times slower to perform than the optimal solution, you will have to rack up 30 times more machines to